Larry Csonka: Early life

-Even so, the next year Csonka had a tough time before the start of the season convincing his teammates and coaches that he could play running back.
-They said he was too big and too slow.
-Although there were doubts about his abilities, he did well in the first game of the season.

 College career

 Csonka was recruited by Clemson, Iowa, Vanderbilt, and Syracuse.
 He chose Syracuse, where he played middle linebacker in his first season before being switched to fullback from 1965 to 1967, the position where he was named an All-American.
 He established many of the school's rushing records, breaking several that had been held by Ernie Davis, Jim Nance, Floyd Little, and Jim Brown.

 In his three seasons at Syracuse, Csonka rushed for a school-record 2,934 yards, rushed for 100 yards in 14 different games, and averaged 4.9 yards per carry.
 From 1965 to 1967, he ranked 19th, ninth and fifth in the nation in rushing.
 He was the Most Valuable Player in the East–West Shrine Game, the Hula Bowl, and the College All-Star Game.
 In 1989, he was enshrined in the College Football Hall of Fame.